-Most of those responsible in India are aware that the supply of clean water will be the greatest challenge in the coming years.
-Many publications mention the year 2025, from when the supply of clean water cannot be guaranteed.
-There is great pressure on the Indian decision-makers here.
+Indian stakeholders are aware that the supply of clean water will be the greatest challenge in the coming years.
+The year 2025 is frequently mentioned as decisive – from then on, the supply of clean water cannot be guaranteed anymore.
+Consequently, this adds to the pressure on Indian decision-makers.

-The market in India is very price-sensitive and, due to its sheer size, confusing.
-The demand for plants for the treatment of drinking water and the purification of waste water is very high.
+The market in India is highly price-sensitive and, due to its sheer size, can be perceived as confusing for foreign companies.
+The demand for freshwater treatment plants as well as wastewater treatment plants is high.

 Due to the non-transparent and intricate bureaucracy in India, however, concrete investments are still insufficient.
 The “Clean Ganga Mission”, which has been in existence for 25 years, has so far used only a small fraction of the available budget.
 The new “Smart City Program” is supported by the German government in three cities.
 The Indian water market is growing and becoming more dynamic.

 The active members of the regional section started in 2009 with originally inhomogeneous and often vague ideas about Indian market access in the water sector.
 The first aim was to establish a general exchange of experiences and contacts with the German Embassy and the AHK in Delhi.